Prioritizing user needs in diabetes care

 Abstract

-Despite advancements in insulin delivery technologies, people living with diabetes continue to face a wide range of unmet needs, including practical challenges, emotional strain and disruptions to daily life.
-This project, developed in collaboration with Novo Nordisk, uses a user-centered approach to explore these needs, identify key challenges, and prioritize them based on their perceived value.
-Through deductive thematic analysis of three qualitative studies, supported by the Value Proposition Design framework and a stakeholder workshop with Novo Nordisk, 10 value propositions were identified.
-To prioritize these propositions, a pairwise comparison study was conducted with 395 participants across four countries.
-The results were analyzed using the Bradley–Terry–Luce (BTL) and Elimination-by-Aspects (EBA) models.
-While the BTL model ranked "I trust that my diabetes treatment is safe and reliable" as the most important value proposition, the EBA model identified Treatment Confidence as the most valued aspect and Physical Comfort as the least.
-Overall, the EBA model provided a significantly better fit.
+Despite improvements in insulin delivery, many people living with diabetes still face unmet needs, including practical hurdles, emotional strain, and interruptions to daily life.
+This project, developed with Novo Nordisk, used a user-centered approach to explore these needs, identify key challenges, and prioritize them by perceived value.
+We conducted a deductive thematic analysis of three qualitative studies, supported by the Value Proposition Design framework (a method to shape and test clear statements of what users value) and a stakeholder workshop with Novo Nordisk, and identified 10 value propositions.
+To prioritize them, we ran a pairwise comparison study in which 395 participants across four countries compared statements two at a time.
+The results were analyzed using two statistical models—Bradley–Terry–Luce (BTL) and Elimination-by-Aspects (EBA)—that infer rankings from people’s choices.
+With the BTL model, the highest-ranked statement was having trust that diabetes treatment is safe and reliable.
+The EBA model highlighted Treatment Confidence as the most valued overall aspect and Physical Comfort as the least.
+Overall, the EBA model provided a significantly better fit to the data.